freifunkMUC/wgkex/README.md

 ### Backend worker

 The backend (worker) waits for new keys to appear on the MQTT message bus.
 Once a new key appears, the worker performs validation task on the key, then injects those keys into a WireGuard instance(While also updating the VxLAN FDB).
+It reports metrics like number of connected peers and instance data like local address, WG listening port and external domain name (configured in config.yml) back to the broker.
+Each worker must run on a machine with a unique hostname, as it is used for separation of metrics.

 This tool is intended to facilitate running BATMAN over VXLAN over WireGuard as a means to create encrypted high-performance mesh links.

 For further information, please see this [presentation on the architecture](https://www.slideshare.net/AnnikaWickert/ffmuc-goes-wild-infrastructure-recap-2020-rc3)